stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 in a human voice--a mellow, educated voice which seemed vaguely Bostonian in accent, and which was certainly not that of any native of the Vermont hills.
 As I listened to the tantalisingly feeble rendering, I seemed to find the speech identical with Akeley's carefully prepared transcript.
 On it chanted, in that mellow Bostonian voice . . .
-"I&auml;!
+"Iä!
 Shub-Niggurath!
 The Goat with a Thousand Young! . . . "

   And then I heard   the other voice.
 To this hour I shudder retrospectively